Eric89GXL/scitran/README.md

 The first setup will create a config.toml file for you from this [template](templates/config.toml).<br>
 This has everything you need to configure your instance.

-If you're looking to use scitran in production
+If you're looking to use scitran in production, there are a few things to prepare:

 ### Serving valid SSL keys

-You'll find a few files in `persistent/keys`
+You'll find a few files in `persistent/keys`.
+Notably, `base-key+cert.pem` is used to serve scitran.<br>
+Due to our current architecture, SSL is mandatory.
+Switch this key for one of your own as desired.

 ### Setting up your own OAuth provider